-Pressure wash the barn/brooder house with water including the floors, feeders, drinkers, walls, ceilings, fans, drains, any other equipment (including any catching equipment) and barn boots.
+Pressure wash the barn with water including the floors, feeders, drinkers, walls, ceilings, fans, drains, any other equipment (including any catching equipment) and barn boots.

-" Warm or cold water can be used to perform the pressure wash, although warm water may take less time to effectively wash the barn/brooder house.
+" Warm or cold water can be used to perform the pressure wash, although warm water may take less time to effectively wash the barn.

-A common practice in some regions of the country is to leave open a door or other opening to help dry out the barn/brooder house after it has been cleaned.
-In these situations, the opening to the barn/ brooder house should not be left open if the barn/brooder house is unattended (i.e. someone on the farm premises).
-As this practice presents an elevated contamination risk, the barn/brooder house should be disinfected after the doors have been closed.
+A common practice in some regions of the country is to leave open a door or other opening to help dry out the barn after it has been washed.
+In these situations, the opening to the barn should not be left open if the barn is unattended (i.e. someone on the farm premises).
+As this practice presents an elevated contamination risk, the barn should be disinfected after the doors have been closed.